-- 12.22 The special needs of individual pupils (medical, sensory, physical, educational and behavioural) will be taken into account by the group leader.
-The leader will discuss the necessary special arrangements with the Assistant Vice-Principal (SEND and Inclusion) and special needs staff based in the School.
+- 12.20 The special needs of individual pupils/students (medical, sensory, physical, educational and behavioural) will be taken into account by the group leader.
+The leader will discuss the necessary special arrangements with the AP SENCO and teaching support staff based in the School.
 The main issues to consider are:

 - Access

 - Travel

 - Equipment

 - Personal hygiene (toileting)

 - Sleeping arrangements

 - Safety

 - Support (Finance and additional staffing)

 - Differentiated activities.